Wind-Powered/RacerTime-Support/Terms-of-use.md

 ## 4. In-App Purchases and Subscriptions

-### 4.1 Pro Subscription
+### 4.1 Subscription

-The App offers a **Pro (Annual) subscription** ("RaceTimer Pro") that unlocks premium features.
+The App offers a **(Annual) subscription** ("RacerTime") that unlocks premium features.
 The subscription is billed annually and auto-renews unless cancelled at least 24 hours before the end of the current period.

 ### 4.2 Free Trial